mitchellblaser/FRCDetective/README.md

 # FRC Detective

 <img src="https://github.com/mitchellblaser/FRCDetective/blob/main/Readme/logo.png?raw=true" align=right width=225 />A scouting system for the First Robotics Competition which does not rely on an internet connection, or bluetooth/wifi mesh network.

 Developed by [@mitchellblaser](https://github.com/mitchellblaser) and [@Dilka30003](https://github.com/Dilka30003).

 View our progress and planned features for the future [at this link.](https://app.gitkraken.com/glo/board/YBvMzRdxdwARfCdr)

+(This is version 1.
+We've got a pretty cool new update coming for the 2022 season, so keep an eye out!)

 **Starting the server:**